seal-io/docs/docs/quickstart.md

 > Note:
 >
-> The port range `30000-30100` is used to expose the service of the application deployed in the local K3s environment.
-If you do not need to deploy applications in the local K3s environment, you can remove this port range.
+> The port range `30000-30100` is used to expose the services deployed in the embedded K3S cluster.

 For more detailed installation requirements, please refer to [installation](/deploy/standalone).